nextflow-io/website/content/blog/2019/troubleshooting-nextflow-resume.md

 These are most frequent causes of problems with the Nextflow resume mechanism.
 If you are still not able to resolve your problem, identify the first process not resuming correctly, then run your script twice using `-dump-hashes`.
 You can then compare the resulting `.nextflow.log` files (the first will be named `.nextflow.log.1`).

-Unfortunately, the information reported by `-dump-hashes` can be quite cryptic, however, with the help of a good diff tool it is possible to compare the two log files to identify the reason for the cache to be invalidated.
+Unfortunately, the information reported by `-dump-hashes` can be quite cryptic, however, with the help of a good *diff* tool it is possible to compare the two log files to identify the reason for the cache to be invalidated.

 #### The golden rule

 Never try to debug this kind of problem with production data!
-This issue can be annoying, but when it happens it ahould be able to be replicated in a consistent manner with any data.
+This issue can be annoying, but when it happens it should be able to be replicated in a consistent manner with any data.

 Therefore, we always suggest Nextflow developers include in their pipeline project a small synthetic dataset to easily execute and test the complete pipeline execution in a few seconds.
-This is the golden rule for debugginh and troubleshooting execution problems avoids getting stuck with production data.
+This is the golden rule for debugging and troubleshooting execution problems avoids getting stuck with production data.

 #### Resume by default?

 Given the majority of users always apply resume, we recently discussed having resume applied by the default.

 Is there any situation where you do not use resume?
 Would a flag specifying `-no-cache` be enough to satisfy these use cases?